Prompting Techniques

 Reverse engineer

 Section titled “Reverse engineer”Agents are surprisingly good at reverse engineering apps.
-Minified/compiled code is not such a big cognitive burden for them, and they have broad knowledge of useful tools in this space.
+Minified or compiled code is not a major cognitive burden for them, and they know many useful tools in this area.

-Try pointing your agent at some website or Android APK where there’s something you want to mimic.
-Initially, you may need to interactively install some tools that the agent would like to use.
+Try pointing your agent at a website or Android APK that contains something you want to mimic.
+At first, you may need to interactively install tools that the agent wants to use.

 Issue pinpointer